myabuy/compoz/README.md

 ## Development

-This software is written and build using Nodejs, npm, TypeScript and Webpack.
+This software is written and build using Nodejs, TypeScript, and Webpack.

 Steps for starting development,